parcel-bundler/rsc-examples/examples/client/README.md

 This is the root component of the client app.
 It renders some client components as normal, and uses `<Suspense>` to load a React Server Component.

-There is a small wrapper for the `RSC` component, which creates a `fetch` request to the server hosting the React Server Component.
-It uses `createFromFetch` from `react-server-dom-parcel/client` to create an RSC stream.
-Calling `use` on this promise causes React to suspend.
+`fetchRSC` from `@parcel/rsc/client` is a small `fetch` wrapper that loads an RSC payload from the server.
+Returning this promise from a component causes React to suspend.
 Once the server component loads, it renders.

 ### server/server.tsx

 This is the server entrypoint, built using Express.
-In its route handler, it creates an RSC stream using `renderToReadableStream` from `react-server-dom-parcel/server`.
+In its route handler, it creates an RSC payload using `renderRSC` from `@parcel/rsc/node`.
 This renders to the RSC payload format, not to HTML, since the client app will be consuming it via `fetch` and not on initial page load.

 ### server/RSC.tsx